guodongxiaren/README/README.md

 TEST
 ===========================
-This README.md is used to testing all kinds of syntax of GitHub Flavored Markdown.
+This README.md is used to test all kinds of syntax of GitHub Flavored Markdown.
 ---------------------------
 ###　　　　　　　　　　　　Author:Jelly
 ###　　　　　　　　　 E-mail:wlyrics@163.com